 Thyroid Foundation of Canada Research Award

-The Thyroid Foundation of Canada Research Award is a multi-year grant provided by the Thyroid Foundation of Canada (TFC) and administered by CSEM to support research in the area of thyroid disease that impacts patient care.
+This research award is a multi-year grant provided by the Thyroid Foundation of Canada (TFC) and administered by CSEM to support research in the area of thyroid disease that impacts patient care.
 Research may be clinical/translational or basic research related to a clinical question.

 An award of $50,000 per year for 2 years will be granted to a researcher focused on thyroid disease.
 The grant may be extended for an additional year based on progress reports after 10 and 22 months which will be reviewed by the CSEM Awards Committee as well as the TFC.
 All researchers are encouraged to apply but preference will be given to a young investigator who has been a faculty member at a Canadian university for fewer than 5 years and has demonstrated excellence as an independent investigator in clinical or basic science.